Sonic Unleashed: Development

-Sonic Team began development of the game in 2006, after having begun work on the core technology, the Hedgehog Engine, in 2005.
-The title Sonic Unleashed was trademarked by Sega on March 12, 2008.
-Screenshots of cutscenes, artwork, and a video were leaked ten days later, with the title confirmed by Sega on April 3, 2008 with a small selection of screenshots and an updated video.
-The game was developed internally by Sonic Team in Japan.
+Conception

+Development on Sonic Unleashed began in mid-2005 at Sonic Team, with Yoshihisa Hashimoto as director.
 It was originally intended to be the third installment of the Sonic Adventure series and subsequently, at an early development stage, had the working title Sonic World Adventure, complete with a work-in-progress logo.
 However, the development team began to introduce enough new innovations to separate it from the Sonic Adventure games, and so a new title, Sonic Unleashed, was decided.
-It was then later revealed that the game's name in Japan would in fact remain Sonic World Adventure for its release there.